Anita Agnihotri

-Early life and career
+Early life and education

 Anita Agnihotri (née Chatterjee) was born and spent her childhood in Kolkata.
 She earned a Bachelor of Arts in economics at Presidency College in Kolkata, and graduated with a master's in economics from Calcutta University.

+Career

 She was selected for the Indian Administrative Service (IAS) in 1980 to the Odisha cadre.
 She went on to have a 37-year career in the civil service.
 As an IAS, she was Collector of Sundargarh district of Odisha and was Principal Secretary in Departments of Textiles and Industries.
 In 1991, she took a sabbatical from IAS and completed master's in development economics from the University of East Anglia.

 At the centre, she was a Joint Director General in Directorate General of Foreign Trade (DGFT) between 1996 and 2001, and then Development Commissioner of SEEPZ, Mumbai in 2008–2011 at the rank of Joint Secretary.
 She was also the member secretary of the National Commission for Women.
 She retired in 2016 as Secretary, Ministry of Social Justice and Empowerment, Government of India.